-In these uncertain times, people have begun stocking up on toilet paper, creating a shortage of this staple product.
-But what if you don’t have a stockpile of toilet paper?
-What do you do when it runs out?
+In these uncertain times, people will bulk panic buy anything, especially toilet paper.
+But what if you're not one of those people stocking up?
+What do you do when the TP runs out?
 Luckily, we can take lessons from our ancestors.
 They had many toilet paper alternatives available, including corncobs and wood shavings.
 These 21 toilet paper alternatives will keep you clean when the real stuff runs out.

 The History of Toilet Paper